zoedumas1/kwk-t1-github-pull-request-basics-teachers-l1/README.md

 #Github Pull Request Basics

 ##Objectives:
+1. Understand what a pull request is
-1. Create a pull request from one fork to another
+1. Identify how to create a pull request from one fork to another
-2. Understand how to add commits to an existing pull request
+2. Identify how to add commits to an existing pull request

 ##Overview:
 The concept of a pull request is unique to Github, meaning it does not exist outside of Github.
 Conceptually, it is a request for the owner of a receiving party (learn-co-students in the case of labs) to pull from you, because it would be rude to push your code onto someone else.